elfredscom/atEX/faqs.md

 **What is EXYZ?**

-EXYZ is a publication platform that allows writers to create paid posts without any upfront paywall.
+EXYZ is a publishing platform that allows writers to create paid posts without any upfront paywall.
 Users are charged based how much time they spend reading your blog upto 3 hours and a monthly charge of USD 6.

 **How does it work?**